NuGet/Home/accepted/2023/vscode-commands.md

 <!-- One-paragraph description of the proposal. -->
 This proposal introduces a command palette experience including 'quickpick' flows and integration with C# DevKit for NuGet package management.
 It covers the initial experiences for adding, removing, and updating a NuGet package.
 This document covers the minimum viable product (MVP) for a NuGet command palette experience, and leaves room for growth and expansion on these initial concepts, both in enhancing these 3 features, or in the addition of more NuGet command palette features.

-For each feature, there are two "entry points" presented for

 ## Table of Contents